Green-Fingers-App/gardeningApp/green-fingers/docs/SoftwareArchitectureDocument.md

 ### 5.1 High-Level Overview
 As mentioned earlier, the "Green Fingers" application follows the MVVM architectural pattern.
 Therefore the logical view of the system is divided into three main components: Model, View, and ViewModel.

-**Model**: For the model part of our application, we are using the Firebase services like Firestore to store data and Authentication for user management.
-The data is stored in collections and documents in Firestore, which can be accessed and manipulated by the application.

 **View**: The view part of the application is built using React Native components.
 These components are used to create the user interface and visual elements of the application.
 The interface will present the data from the ViewModel to the user and allow them to interact with the application.

+**Model**: For the model part of our application, we are using the Firebase services like Firestore to store data and Authentication for user management.
+The data is stored in collections and documents in Firestore, which can be accessed and manipulated by the application.

 **ViewModel**: With React native we manage the data ans state of the application using React hooks and context API.
 The ViewModel is responsible for handling the data and business logic of the application.
 It acts as an intermediary between the Model and the View, providing the data to be displayed in the View.

+---

+The following diagrams are manual created, thats why they are **not up to date**.
+The diagrams are created with draw.io and exported as svg files.
+The diagrams are stored in the docs/assets/svg/architecturalDiagrams folder.

+---
 ![Use-Case Diagram](../../docs/assets/svg/architecturalDiagrams/logicalViewDiagram.drawio.svg)

 ### 5.2 Class Diagram